mscharlock/fakeuidocs/README.md

 ## Reporting an issue or submitting a bug
 Issues and/or bugs can be reported on this Github repository.
 To create a new issue, simply click the green "New Issue" button, and add a description of the issue or bug, with a method for replication if possible.
 If you want to contribute to this extension, feel free to fork this repository and create a pull request, which will be reviewed by one of our team members.

 ## License
 This extension uses an MIT license.
+For details, see LICENSE.md in this repository.